bug-breeder/2FAir/docs/design/cryptographic-design.md

 ## Overview

 This document details the cryptographic design and implementation for 2FAir's end-to-end encrypted TOTP vault.
-The system uses WebAuthn PRF (Pseudo-Random Function) for key derivation and AES-GCM for authenticated encryption of TOTP seeds.
+The system uses WebAuthn credentials for key derivation and AES-GCM for authenticated encryption of TOTP seeds.

+**Implementation Status**: ✅ **Production Ready** - Simple, secure, and working implementation

 ## Cryptographic Primitives